Shipping container squares in grey and blues

 II.
 Where to Find Your Rules of Origin

-Rules of origin (ROOs) are listed in FTA agreements by HS product classification numbers: Australia, NAFTA, Chile, Colombia, CAFTA-DR, Korea, Singapore, Peru, and Panama.
+Rules of origin (ROOs) are listed in FTA agreements by HS product classification numbers: Australia, USMCA, Chile, Colombia, CAFTA-DR, Korea, Singapore, Peru, and Panama.
 Other ROOs are based on a 35% appraised value method: Israel, Jordan, Bahrain, Morocco, and Oman.

 Three options for finding ROOs: